codeharbour/codeharbour.github.io/_talks/building-in-ES6-with-jspm-and-systemjs.md

 ---
-title: "Get more from Git/GitHub"
+title: "Building in ES6 with jspm and SystemJS"
 speaker: "Jack Franklin"
 speaker-img: "jack.jpg"
 pub-date: 2015-07-29 20:00:00